041 FW 4

 C. PPE purchased with station funds is the property of the Government and must be returned to the Service.

 For more information about this policy, contact the Division of Visitor Services and Communication.
-For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.
+For more information about this website, contact Krista Bibb in the Policy and Regulations Branch (PRB).